6 Signs Your Home Needs a Fresh Coat of Paint

 How Often Should I Paint My Home’s Exterior?

 There are many factors to consider when determining how often your home’s exterior needs to be painted.
-The quality of the paint used previously can make a significant difference between a few years.
+The quality of the paint used previously can make a significant difference within a few years.
 On average, a home’s exterior should be repainted anywhere between five and 10 years, depending on the materials.
 Check out the guide below to find out if your home’s exterior needs attention.

 Wood siding is the material that needs to be repainted or stained the most frequently.
 A general rule of thumb is between three and seven years.
 It’s important to keep an eye out for signs that the paint is worn off as wood is very susceptible to rot.